remipassmoilesel/abc-map/documentation/5_backlog.md

 * [Custom icons](#custom-icons)
 * [Images](#images)
 * [Datastore artefact with prompt](#datastore-artefact-with-prompt)

+## Better user experience

+All user experience is in very early stage.
+If you are experienced in this field and if you have concrete ideas open an empty Merge Request to discuss.

+## Better icons and visuals

+Icon and visuals can be improved a lot ✏️ If you are creative but if you don't know how to integrate your work open an empty Merge Request to discuss.

+## Lighter deployment options

+Current deployment is on Kubernetes and it is not a simple thing for everyone.
+We should provide at least a standalone script for installation on GNU/Linux.
+MS Windows is not a target system for deployment.

 ## More unit tests on frontend, refactoring of E2E tests.